 8. Have a Drink

 If there is one thing Campo de’ Fiori is known for today, its drinking.
 The square is without argument Rome’s largest piazza dedicated to bars and nightlife.
 The area is well connected to Trastevere, another great area for nightlife, which makes the area even more desirable for those wanting to let loose.
 Here are some of our favorite spots.

-The Drunken Ship – Looking to get stupid with some friends?
+Looking to exagerate with some friends around other English speakers?
 This bar sits at the heart of many study-abroad students and Anglo-Saxon travelers.
 You won’t find great food or amazing wine, but they have cold beer and drinks full of ice.
 Irish Dave is the local celebrity bartender you’ll likely see while visiting.

 9. Theatre of Pompey

 Completed in 55 BC the Theatre of Pompey (Pompeii Latin) is best known for being where Gaius Julius Caesar was murdered by a group of Roman Senators in 44 BC.
 Prior to that day, the theatre was most commonly used for non-violent theatrics.